ShaunAlt-Unitree-Go1/ROS-Bridge-Docker/README.md

 # ROS-Bridge-Docker
-Creates a Docker for bridging ROS1 Noetic and ROS2 Humble topics.
+Creates a Docker for bridging ROS1 Noetic and ROS2 Galactic topics.